-All the proteins of all the model organisms have been included in a BLAST-able database.
-PA-GOSUB supports a BLAST search (Figure 2) against this database as a simple way to locate the closest homolog to the user's query protein and as a simple (i.e. nearest neighbor) predictor of the GOSUB properties of the query protein.
-The user can optionally

-Figure 2.
-BLAST searches against the model organisms.

-BLAST against all model organisms (shown in Figure 2) or specific model organisms (data not shown).
+All of the proteins for all of the model organisms have been included in a BLAST-able database.
+PA-GOSUB supports a BLAST search (Figure 2) against this database as a simple way to locate the closest homolog to the user's query protein and as a simple (i.e., nearest neighbor) predictor of the GOSUB properties of the query protein.
+The user can optionally BLAST against all model organisms (shown in Figure 2) or specific model organisms (not shown).

 It is also possible to search the PACards for proteins that match a text string and other criteria.
-Figure 3 shows part of a PA Card Set (i.e. summary of all PACards that match the search) with the string 'kinase' in the FASTA tag.
-In the example, only the proteins for Saccharomyces cerevisiae are searched.
-In fact, the search is limited to proteins (Figure 4) that have been annotated as having 'Nucleus' for subcellular localization and 'Nucleic Acid Binding' for GO MF, in addition to having 'kinase' in the FASTA tag.
-The summaries of the first two PACards (i.e. #364 and #515) are shown, along with their tag information and annotations.
+Figure 3 shows part of a PA Card Set (i.e., summary of all PACards that match the search) with the string "kinase" in the FASTA tag.
+In the example, only the proteins for S. cerevisiae are searched.
+In fact, the search is limited to proteins (Figure 4) that have been annotated as having "Nucleus" for subcellular localization and "Nucleic Acid Binding" for GO MF, in addition to having "kinase" in the FASTA tag.
+The summary of the first two PACards (i.e., #364 and #515) are shown, along with their tag information and annotations.
 Hyperlinks from the PACard Set point to the PACards for the individual proteins, as discussed earlier.